 Although there are a lot of novel concepts, phrases, and thoughts to consider in ITIL 4, nothing previously existing has been rejected or debunked.
 That is, whatever you learned in ITIL V3, or previous editions still have enormous value.
 ITIL 4 has just enhanced this value by requiring us to concentrate on business value instead of technicalities.

-The most significant distinction amongst ITIL V3 v ITIL V4 may be a shift in language rather than a fundamental structural change, namely the ITIL V3 processes.
+The most significant distinction between ITIL V3 v ITIL V4 may be a shift in language rather than a fundamental structural change, namely the ITIL V3 processes.
 When word of the transition from ITIL V3 to ITIL V4 began to circulate in the ITSM space, many people discussed the decision to abandon the term "process" in favor of "practice".
 Many professionals were perplexed as to why this change was made.
-In actuality, the term "processes" was misapplied in ITIL V3 and prior versions.
+The term "processes" was misapplied in ITIL V3 and prior versions.
 For example, if we take the incident management process, we never refer to a single operation.
 Instead, we discussed a set of processes and skills that enabled us to handle problems more effectively.
 ITIL V4 has brought all of these elements together and labeled it a practice.

-The 34 practices specified in ITIL 4 provide you with everything required to co-create value with stakeholders.
-The range of these practices has been substantially enlarged from the perspective of its 29 processes provided by ITIL V3—a manifestation of considerable developments that have influenced the IT sector in past years.
+es provided by ITIL V3—a manifestation of considerable developments that have influenced the IT sector in past years.
 The guidelines for these practices emphasize that every company is unique and must take measures tailored to their specific business goals.
 As a result, the principles are far less rigorous than prior incarnations of ITIL, but they equip you with the skills that are necessary to improve the value you produce for the company.
 These principles are also to be applied contextually and guide any organization that uses them.

 Re-orientation towards Agile